Hero Factory (TV series): Broadcast and release

-The first four TV episodes aired continuously over four nights in September 2010, they were later released onto DVD as a singular film titled Hero Factory: Rise of the Rookies the following November 16.
-A fifth episode titled "Ordeal of Fire" debuted in April 2011, followed by two further episodes - the two part story Savage Planet - in September 2011 as a one-hour special.
-All three were released onto DVD on October 4, 2011, as Hero Factory: Savage Planet, with "Ordeal of Fire" added as a bonus feature.
+The first four TV episodes aired continuously over four nights in September 2010, and were later released onto DVD as a singular film titled Hero Factory: Rise of the Rookies on November 16.
+A fifth episode titled "Ordeal of Fire" debuted in April 2011, followed by two further episodes - the two part story Savage Planet - in September as a one-hour special.
+All three were released onto DVD on October 4 the same year, as Hero Factory: Savage Planet, with "Ordeal of Fire" added as a bonus feature.
 The broadcast format was repeated for the two-part story Breakout in April 2012.

 The tenth episode "Brain Attack" premiered on the official Hero Factory website in March 2013, receiving a TV broadcast the following month on Nicktoons.
 A further episode titled "Invasion from Below" was produced by Lego with design partner Advance and animation company Ghost.
 Despite being produced by a different studio, the episode shares the same continuity as the rest of the series.
 The episode premiered as part of the online game of the same name in January 2014, and since Lego's decision to discontinue Hero Factory after 2014, is the last episode of the series.

+Internationally

+In Mid-2011, Turner Broadcasting System Europe acquired UK TV rights to the series for airing on Cartoon Network during August-October of that year.

 Merchandise

-Hero Factory (stylized as HERO FACTORY) is a line of toys by the LEGO Group marketed primarily at 6 to 16-year-olds.
+Lego Hero Factory (stylized as LEGO HERO FACTORY) is a line of toys by the LEGO Group marketed primarily at 6 to 16-year-olds.
 It was created in response to the decision to discontinue the Bionicle theme in early 2010.